 In Barry M. Malzberg’s “Kingfish” (1992) and S. Andrew Swann’s “The Long View” (1995), the left-wing populist Huey Long survives an assassination attempt in 1935 and is elected president the following year.
 Swann’s story is unusual in that it has Long start World War II.

 In The Plot Against America (2004), Philip Roth has Charles Lindbergh, the hero aviator and America Firster, elected president in 1940.
 FDR returns the following year, though, when Lindbergh disappears — just in time to put history back on the right track.
+(Our review of the 2020 television adaptation here.)

 A popular way to keep the United Kingdom out of the war is to have Edward VIII, who was sympathetic to Hitler, remain king.
 In D.J.
 Taylor’s The Windsor Faction (2013), Wallis Simpson dies in surgery, preempting the 1936 abdication crisis.
 (The British government was opposed to the king marrying a divorcée.)
 In Jo Walton’s Farthing (2006), a similar cabal of Nazi-sympathizing aristocrats accepts Rudolf Hess’ peace offer in 1941.